turingschool/curriculum/tutorials/internal_testing/rspec_practices.markdown

 # RSpec Practices

-[PENDING]

-[TODO-EDIT: Verify that we are being consistent with the language of example or test]

-( Yes Exercises )

-[TODO: Possible Exercise Ideas]

-RSpec focused exercises really could simply take all the outlined tools to refactor the test suite to be smaller, cleaner, less brittle, and faster.

-Exercise - given existing spec files that could be cleaned up with the practices:

-* Describe and context guidelines
-* Employing before and after blocks
-* Explicit/Implicit Subject
-* Shared Examples

-Exercise - given the name and purpose for a class generate:

-* some of the test `describe` for the class
-* some of the `contexts` for the class
+Getting going with RSpec is one thing, but let's look at some techniques that can make your tests easier to write, more expressive to read, and easier to maintain.

-## Setup and Teardown (before and after)
+## Setup and Teardown

-While writing examples which exercise your classes you will likely come across classes and states that you create and configure that is similar between multiple examples.
+While writing examples which exercise your classes you will likely come across classes and states that are similar between multiple examples.
 For example:

 ```ruby
 describe Client do